haquema/makers-javascript-fndamentals/contents/6-classes.md

   }

   speak() {
-    return 'Hello, my name is ';
+    return '';
   }
 }

 ```
 1. Will anything be printed on the screen if the code above is executed into `node`?
 Why?
 2. Run the code and verify your assumptions.
-3. Modify the class code so when creating a new person with the name "Patrick", the `speak` method returns "Hello, my name is Patrick".
+3. The method `speak` returns an empty string.
+Modify the code so when creating a new person with the name "Patrick", the `speak` method returns "Hello, my name is Patrick".
 4. Either in `node` or in a JS file, create a new instance of this class and call the method `speak` on it.
 5. Define a new method `shout` on the `Person` class.
 This method should return the same thing than the `speak` method, but in uppercase.
 6. Create a new instance of `Person` and print the result of calling the `shout` method in the terminal.